 For a snorkeling adventure like no other, make sure to get over to the Dry Tortugas and Fort Jefferson National Park.
-The Yankee Freedom III, the official ferry of the Dry Tortugas, will transport you to this secluded eco treasure, just 70 miles west of Key West.
+The Yankee Freedom, the official ferry of the Dry Tortugas, will transport you to this secluded eco treasure, just 70 miles west of Key West.
 Once there, you’ll be awed by the massive Civil War fortification that stands in the midst of the turquoise waters and the incredibly beautiful sandy beach.
 The warm shallow waters here are ideal for snorkelers of all ages and levels.
 Just take a few steps off the shore; you’ll be swimming above thriving coral and vibrant sea life.
 Keep your eyes open for sea stars and queen conchs as well as many other marine animals.
 You may even run into a sea turtle or one of the area’s resident bottlenose dolphins.
-Complimentary masks, snorkels and fins are provided by the Yankee Freedom III.
+Complimentary masks, snorkels and fins are provided by the Yankee Freedom.

 John Pennekamp Coral Reef State Park

 Located at mile marker 102.5 in Key Largo, John Pennekamp Coral Reef State Park is a favorite among those who come to snorkel the Florida Keys.
 The first undersea park in the United States, the area is rich with marine life and living coral reefs.
 Snorkelers are treated to a view of various coral species, including brain coral, star coral, sea whips, sea fingers and sea fans.
 The abundance of turtles, angelfish, parrotfish, butterfly fish and other colorful fish will delight even the most experienced snorkelers.
 Tours are offered throughout the year transporting you to the best spots to view the amazing world that exists below the water.